h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 As noted above, the closer the ROC curve is to the left (the more significant the AUC percentage), the better the model is at separating classes.

-*Note*: Before moving forward, it's essential to clarify that the histograms plotted are the result of previous data.
+*Note*: Before moving forward, it's essential to clarify that the smooth histograms plotted are the result of previous data.
 Such data has determined that apples with more than 50% (threshold) of its body being red will be considered a red apple.
 Therefore, anything below 50% will be a green apple.

 #### ROC One:

 ![ROC-1](assets/ROC-1.jpg)

-In this case, the above Histogram (1A) is telling us that the distribution will be as follows:
+In this case, the above smooth Histogram (1A) is telling us that the distribution will be as follows:

 The green bell curve represents green apples while the red bell curve represents the red apples and the threshold will be at 50%.
 The x-axis represents the predicted probabilities, while the y-axis represents the count of observations.

- From general observations, we can see that the Histogram shows that the current classifier can distinguish between red and green apples only 50% of the time, and such distinction is at the 0.5 thresholds.
+ From general observations, we can see that the smooth Histogram shows that the current classifier can distinguish between red and green apples only 50% of the time, and such distinction is at the 0.5 thresholds.

-When we draw the ROC Curve (1B) for the Histogram above, we will get the following results:
+When we draw the ROC Curve (1B) for the smooth Histogram above, we will get the following results:

 The ROC Curve is telling us how good the model is at distinguishing between two classes: in this case, we refer to red and green apples as the two classes.
 When looking at the ROC Curve, it will have an AUC of 1 (in blue).
 Hence, as discussed earlier, an AUC of one will tell us that the model is performing at 100% (perfect performance).
 Although, not always the case.
 We can have a ROC Curve of zero, and if we flip the curve, it can give us a ROC of one; that is why we always need to review the model carefully.

 Accordingly, this ROC Curve is telling us that the classifier model can distinguish between red and green apples 100% of all cases when it has to identify.
 Consequently, the random model becomes absolute.
 For reference, the random model (dash line) essentially represents a classifier that does not do better than random guessing.

-Therefore, the ROC Curve for this Histogram will be perfect because it can separate red and green apples.
+Therefore, the ROC Curve for this smooth Histogram will be perfect because it can separate red and green apples.

 #### ROC Two:

 ![ROC-2](assets/ROC-2.jpg)

-When we draw the ROC curve (2B) for the Histogram (2A) above, we will get the following results:
+When we draw the ROC curve (2B) for the smooth Histogram (2A) above, we will get the following results:

 When looking at the ROC Curve, it will have an AUC of .7 (in blue).